Table of Contents

 print(f"An error occurred: {e}")

-Integrating into Your Python / Django / Flask Application
+Integrating the Python Currency API into Your Python / Django / Flask App

-In this section, we will look at how to integrate the CurrencyApi.net Python SDK into your Python / Django / Flask application.
+In this section, we will look at how to integrate the CurrencyApi.net python currency api SDK into your Python / Django / Flask application.

 We will be using the Currency class and the convert method to convert currencies.